 You do not need to be the sole founder of your business in order to qualify for an Innovator Visa.
 You can apply alongside other Innovator Applicants to form an Innovator Team.
 Nevertheless, each applicant must be endorsed in their own right.
 Also, for new business applications, each applicant must prove that they each have £50,000 available in investment funds.

 Will I be able to join or take over existing businesses?

-You may establish a new and innovative UK business only.
+You must establish a new and innovative UK business only.
 If you wish to join or take over an existing UK business, other visa categories are available such as:

 Am I allowed to work elsewhere?

 Innovators are restricted to working for their own businesses.
 There is, however, nothing to prevent you from establishing multiple UK businesses and working for them all.